 - A token provider in your client code so that the client has a method for requesting a token.

 - Unless you're implementing a custom authentication flow, an endpoint on a server (that you run), which will return a valid token to the client upon request.

 More detailed documentation on the authentication process can be found here.

 Once Chatkit authenticates a user's request and verifies their identity, it must then decide if that user has permission to perform the requested action.
 This is where the roles and permissions process comes in.
 Users are assigned roles, which contain a set of permissions describing what actions they can and cannot do.
 Chatkit will check the user's roles before carrying out the requested action.

 When a user makes a request to the Chatkit servers, the user ID is first extracted from the token that accompanies the request.
 Using that user ID, the user's roles and their associated permissions are retrieved.
 The permissions required for the request are then compared against the set of permissions that the user has been given, as determined by their roles, and the request is either permitted or rejected.

 You can head over to the roles and permissions page to find out more.

 Optionally, clients can report how far through the messages in a room they have read by setting a read cursor.
 Clients can then keep track of their own cursors accross connections, as well as subscribing to receive updates to other member's cursors in realtime.

-- Currently messages cannot be edited or deleted.
+- Currently messages cannot be edited.

 There are certain limits that will be in place at least for the beta, detailed below: